 He has directed the electro-acoustic music studios at the Royal Academy of Music and the University of Warwick and he is currently Head of Composition at Chetham's School of Music in Manchester.
 In 1998 he was awarded a Churchill Fellowship, enabling him to undertake research in the USA and France into the application of new technology to the arts.
 He gained a PhD from London University in 2000.

-Major commissions include Missa Brevis for Warwick University Chamber Choir, a Bassoon Concerto for Graham Salvage and the RNCM New Ensemble and The Crossing Point, premiered by the City of London Sinfonia in November 2005.
+His extensive list of compositions includes orchestral, instrumental and vocal music, and major commissions include Missa Brevis for Warwick University Chamber Choir, a Bassoon Concerto for Graham Salvage and the RNCM New Ensemble, The Crossing Point, premiered by the City of London Sinfonia in November 2005 and new chamber works for the 2017 and 2018 William Alwyn Festivals in Suffolk.
 He frequently gives recitals with his daughter Jennifer, including live broadcasts on BBC Radio 3's In Tune programme and Live from St George's, Bristol.
-Recent performances of his music have included Processions for violin and piano, broadcast on BBC Radio 3 from the Wigmore Hall in London and a new Violin Sonata, premiered by Jennifer Pike in Lincoln in January 2016 and performed as part of the New Music North West Festival in Manchester.
+Recent performances of his music have included Processions for violin and piano, broadcast on BBC Radio 3 from the Wigmore Hall in London, Aphelion for violin and piano, broadcast on Radio 3 from the Bridgewater Hall, a new Violin Sonata, premiered by Jennifer Pike in Lincoln, broadcast on BBC Radio 3's In Tune and performed as part of the New Music North West Festival in Manchester, A Street under Siege for symphony orchestra performed in Manchester's Stoller Hall and Cascades for violin and harpsichord, premièred in China in 2019.

 © 2019 Jeremy Pike.